 Choose a Great Proxy Service

 It makes a lot of sense to set up and use proxies for eBay, but as I’ve said, you have to do it wisely and slowly.
 One of the ways to do this is find a proxy provider that has your back.

 Shop around for providers that specifically list eBay proxies as one of their oﬀerings, or have special sections on how their services work in conjunction with eBay.

-One provider that has a reputation for this is a site like 24vc.com, though it’s more of a VPN than a private proxy service.
+One provider that has a reputation for this is a site like 24vc, Yes it's the VPN than a private proxy service.
 You can read through the site’s documentation as a reference if you’re looking for a diﬀerent kind of service.

 One of the benefits you’ll see in 24vc, and many other proxy providers have this, is “virgin“ or fresh IPs.
 This means IPs that have never been used before, and therefore won’t be banned outright by eBay and other companies.
 This is an important rule for all proxy use, not just eBay, but it matters most for strict sites that will ban accounts if their IP addresses don’t line up.

 For eBay, I recommend always using a virgin IP, and using one for each account you have, and only registering and accessing each account with that specific IP address.
 As you can maybe tell this gets complicated, but hacking the eBay system is no easy feat.

 So, If you want to find the fresh datacenter IP proxies provider, easily read our picks here.

 If you never heard Residential IP Proxy before, I would suggest you read this guide about what's the residential proxy, And Mobile IPs and residential IPs are the most trusted connection, you mobile proxies are too expensive and few good providers, so Residential IP proxies are the best proxies for eBay shopper and Seller accounts.